stanford-rc/farmshare-docs/docs/index.md

 FarmShare is meant for [low- or moderate-risk data](https://uit.stanford.edu/guide/riskclassifications), and is primarily intended for class work and for other general- and personal-use work (research and training).
 It is not meant for sponsored research (where you have a dedicated source of funding), and is not approved for handling high-risk data.

-## Using Sherlock for Sponsored and Departmental Research
+## Sponsored and Departmental Research

 If you are doing sponsored or departmental research, then FarmShare might not be the right place for you.
-Instead, if the data you are working with is all low-risk, then you should consider getting access to Sherlock!
+Instead, if the data you are working with is all low-risk, then you should consider getting access to our Sherlock Cluster!
 The [Sherlock web site](https://www.sherlock.stanford.edu/docs/getting-started/#how-to-request-an-account) has more information about how to get access.

 ## Getting Help